- FLEA LIFE CYCLE

 Once granules have been applied, you’ll want to spray over the top to get them activated.
 This is especially important if you have active fleas.

-For larger lots or really bad infestations, go with MAXXTHOR EC.
-This particular formulation is extra invasive so it does a great job of getting all areas where fleas might be hiding.
-Maxxthor can be sprayed most anywhere but its not for the vegetable garden.
+Now if your yard is 5,000 sq/ft or more, go with MAXXTHOR EC.
+This particular formulation is extra concentrated so it goes a lot further outside making it more cost effective.
+Maxxthor is “invasive” too so it does a great job of getting all areas where fleas might be hiding.
+Maxxthor can be sprayed most anywhere outside including flower beds, pet kennels, on shrubs and trees but its not labeled for use on vegetables.

 Use 2 oz in 5 gallons of water for every 5,000 sq/ft.
 Our quart jug will cover up to 2 aces so it goes a long way.
-Like the Cyonara, plan you treating every 2 weeks until the fleas are gone.
+Plan on treating every 2 weeks until the fleas are gone.
 Now if they come back in a few days following your initial treatment, its okay to spray more.